csteach424/csteach424.github.io/weekly_assignment.md

     * eg: other pages, tools, search options, content designs, views or overlays...
   * create a low-fidelity or hi-fidelity mockup of conceptual designs for your application's views
     * views can include content pages/screens, dialogs, overlays, admin/account screens...
-  * Please add this information, and associated mockup images or drawings, to this week's card on the course' Trello organisation.
+  * Please add this information, and associated mockup images or drawings, to this week's board on the course' Trello organisation.
-    * I've added initial instructions to this card, which is available at the following URL,
+    * I've added initial instructions to this board, which is available at the following URL,
       * [Week 4 - Project Mockups](https://trello.com/b/XR9T28o0/week-4-project-mockups)

 NB: further information on mockups can be found in the following document